Losint/hepboat-docs/plugins/censor.md

 When available, only whitelists or only blacklists will be checked.
 Whitelists will be checked first if both are configured.

 A user will accrue one violation for each message that triggers a censor deletion.

+Censored nicknames will not accrue any violations.
+Bad nicknames will be reverted to the last appropriate version or assigned a random `censored name {int}` nickname.

 ### Blocked Mention Tokens
 | Token | Description | Example |